msuraj11/humidTemp/README.md

 # humidTemp
-//This code can produce outputs of surrounding Humidity and Temperature. import sys import Adafruit_DHT while True:
+# This code can produce outputs of surrounding Humidity and Temperature.
+import sys
+import Adafruit_DHT
+while True: